World Cancer Day 2022

-On 4 February we celebrate World Cancer Day 2021 – a day that unites people, communities and entire countries to raise awareness and take action.
-Show your support for life-saving research by wearing your Unity Band®, or making a donation.
+On 4 February we celebrate World Cancer Day 2022 – a day that unites people, communities and entire countries to raise awareness and take action.
+This year also marks 20 years since Cancer Research UK was founded.
+Show your support this World Cancer Day, on our 20th Anniversary, by wearing your Unity Band® or making a donation.

 How can I get involved this World Cancer Day?

 The Unity Band® is Cancer Research UK’s symbol for support for World Cancer Day 2022.
 It represents unity and shows support for those affected by cancer.
 This World Cancer Day, we’re celebrating 20 years of Cancer Research UK.
 Thanks to you, we’ve come so far in that time.
 And we will go much further.
 With your support, we’ll continue to learn more about cancer and how to beat it.
 Show support by getting your Unity Band® in-store or online today.

 Dr Francesco Forconi in Southampton is part of an international team of blood cancer experts who are aiming to improve the early diagnosis and treatment of one of the most common forms of leukaemia - Chronic lymphocytic leukaemia (CLL) - with the hope of improving outcomes for patients.
 In 2020, Dr Forconi was awarded an Accelerator award of over £2m from Cancer Research UK to increase our understanding of which patients with a common pre-condition of CLL will actually go on to develop the disease and require treatment.